barbazul/1kfa/mod_guide_gm.md

 ![GM Worksheet](images/gm_worksheet_filled.png){ width=7cm }

-**Armour squares** are a mechanism for foes that work simliar to the armour or wound mechanisms for PCs.
+**Armour squares** are a mechanism for foes that work similar to the armour or wound mechanisms for PCs.
 Whenever a foe is facing any amount of *attack power*, the GM can just cross out an armour square to absorb the full amount.